wployalty/wployalty_translate/readme.txt

 == Description ==

-[WPLoyalty - dynamic string translation](https://wployalty.net?utm_campaign=wplfree&utm_source=translate_addon&utm_medium=listing) used for translate string automatically.
+[WPLoyalty - dynamic string translation](https://wployalty.net?utm_campaign=wpl_translate_addon&utm_source=gitrepo&utm_medium=listing) add-on used to translate dynamic string for WPLoyalty and related add-on

 == Installation ==

 Just use the WordPress installer or upload to the /wp-content/plugins folder.
-Then Activate the WPLoyalty - Auto currency plugin.
+Then Activate the WPLoyalty - dynamic string translation plugin.
 More information could be found in the documentation

 = Minimum Requirements =